aroundthecode/aws_playground/readme.md

 # Available projects

+## lambda_api_gw

+Creates an HelloWord lambra function and exposes it via Api Gateway

 ## vm_import

 Creates a S3 backed with proper roles to be used to import AMI images from OVA Templates